ubernostrum/django-registration/docs/index.rst

 * One-phase registration, where a user signs up and is immediately active and logged in.

-To get up and running quickly, consult :ref:`the quick-start guide
+To get up and running quickly, consult :ref:`the quick start guide
 <quickstart>`, which describes the steps necessary to configure
 ``django-registration`` for the built-in workflows.
 For more detailed information, including how to customize the registration process (and